Featured Posts

 To return to limited government, conservatives must return to the principles of the American Founding.
 The Claremont Institute provides the missing argument in the battle to win public sentiment by teaching and promoting the philosophical reasoning that is the foundation of limited government and the statesmanship required to bring that reasoning into practice.

-From the Special Anniversary Double Issue Issue Of Claremont Review of Books
+From the Spring 2026 Issue Issue Of Claremont Review of Books

 By Christopher Caldwell